AstraZeneca raises forecasts after seeing off Pfizer

 Jefferies analyst Jeffrey Holford said the fact that AstraZeneca had set an investor day for Nov.
 18 implied it was “very unlikely” to invite Pfizer back for talks at the end of August, as it could in theory do under British takeover rules.

 Pfizer would slash its tax bill by moving its tax address to Britain, in a process known as inversion.
-The case for such tax inversions remains compelling, as evidenced by AbbVie's successful pursuit of Shire.
+The case for such tax inversions remains compelling, as evidenced by AbbVie's (ABBV.N) successful pursuit of Shire (SHP.L).

 The U.S. company would not be drawn on its plans for AstraZeneca when it reported results two days ago but said it was still considering big deals.